-When politicians discuss veterans’ care, they are almost always referring to healthcare.
+When politicians discuss veterans’ care, they are almost always referring to healthcare and how they cope up with life after serving.
 But there’s another major problem many veterans face when they leave their military service: financial care.

 Financial problems are an even larger factor for veterans than they are for civilians.
 A FINRA Investor Education Foundation study from a few years back found that vets are 9% more likely to have credit card problems and 40% more likely to be underwater on their home mortgages.